Skip to content

-Moving an existing AgendaX installation to Office 365
+Moving an existing AgendaX installation to Microsoft 365

 But what needs to be done to an existing AgendaX installation that is configured to access the on-premise Exchange servers?